cross-platform/icloud-for-linux/README.md

 These are links to the Office 365 web apps embedded in a minimalist web browser.

-This snap is not supported or endorsed by Microsoft, Inc.
+This snap is not supported by or endorsed by Microsoft, Inc.

+Office 365, OneNote, OneDrive, Outlook, Excel, PowerPoint, and Microsoft are trademarks or registered trademarks of Microsoft, Inc.

 ## Download